 5 – 19 July 2021 ( alternative dates 7 – 22 august, or by request)

 *the first and the last day are reserved for the arrival and the departure.

 The maximum number of participants is 7.
 Most likely this will be an international team of kayakers from all over the world, which will make this trip even more interesting.

-The tour is carried out only with the application of ready group of minimum 5 people
+The tour is carried out only with the application of a ready group of a minimum of 5 people

 1200 EUR per person